EstherBaili/my-examples/index.md

 Debugging is fun and is also where you learn the most!
 So when there is a problem, do not be afraid, see it an oppotunity to learn, do not be caught by emotions.

+#### another experience is that sometimes error occur due to version updates, the same function in different version might changed options in it.
+Hence some of the options no longer exists.